JedMuff/airevolve/examples/PPO_TRAINING_GUIDE.md

 - Controls the "brain size" - bigger brains learn more complex behaviors

 **3. N Steps** (256, 512, 1000, 2048)
-- How many actions the drone takes before updating its policy
+- How many **NEW** environment timesteps PPO collects BEFORE updating the policy
 - Low values: Updates frequently, more reactive to recent experiences
 - High values: Updates less frequently, considers longer sequences
-- Like how long you practice before reflecting on what you learned
+- Think of it as: "How many times should the drone act before we learn from it?"
+- Example: n_steps=1000 means collect 1000 experiences, then update the policy

 **4. Batch Size** (32, 64, 128, 256, 512, 1000)
 - How many experiences to process together when learning